 Anyone natively from one of the above countries or regions, speaking in English will be classified as having an Eastern European accent.
-For some of these regions we’ve also included a Euro-Neutral equivalent, which is an accent many professional voice actors, broadcasters and presenters adopt for work on TV and Radio.
-You can browse from the selection above thanks to the power of Voquent as a world-wide voice-over agency.
+For some of these regions, we’ve also included a Euro-Neutral equivalent, which is an accent many professional voice actors, broadcasters, and presenters adopt for work on TV and Radio.
+You can browse from the selection above thanks to the power of Voquent as a worldwide voice actor agency.

-Choosing a voice over in English, speaking with an Eastern European accent is important for many types of business communications or for entertainment across the world.
-In the UK there is a huge population of immigrant Eastern Europeans and we’ve frequently produced training content and presentations with native Eastern European voice actors for health & safety briefings, public announcements and internal corporate videos.
+Choosing a voice actor in English, speaking with an Eastern European accent, is important for many types of business communications or for entertainment across the world.
+In the UK there is a huge population of immigrant Eastern Europeans and we’ve frequently produced training content and presentations with native Eastern European voice actors for health & safety briefings, public announcements, and internal corporate videos.

-We’ve also cast voice actors with Eastern European accents for video game characters, animations and audio tours for museums.
+We’ve also cast English voice actors with Eastern European accents for video game characters, animations, and audio tours for museums.

 The character Dracula is arguably the most famous example of a literary character with an Eastern European accent.